 Year Ending December 31,

-2017 (three months ending December 31, 2017) \$ 810 (1
+2017 (three months ending December 31, 2017) \$ 810 (1)

 2018 3,274

 2019 3,347

 2020 3,422

 2021 3,460 (2)

 Thereafter 24,823

 Total \$ 39,136

-(1) Lease payments on the FHB Sublease are based on the stated lease rate of \$70,578 through the end of the lease term, December 31, 2021.

-2) Lease payments on the Annex Lease will be equal to fair rental value from July 2021 through the end of the options lease term.
+- (1) Lease payments on the FHB Sublease are based on the stated lease rate of \$70,578 through the end of the lease term, December 31, 2021. - (2) Lease payments on the Annex Lease will be equal to fair rental value from July 2021 through the end of the options lease term.
 In the table, we have shown the option lease payments for this period based on the stated rate for the month of June 2021 of \$217,744.

 We have management agreements with Outrigger Hotels & Resorts or an affiliate thereof ("Outrigger") pursuant to which Outrigger manages each of the retail and hotel portions of the Waikiki Beach Walk property.
 Under the management agreement with Outrigger relating to the retail portion of Waikiki Beach Walk (the "retail management agreement"), we pay Outrigger a monthly management fee of 3.0% of net revenues from the retail portion of Waikiki Beach Walk.
 Pursuant to the terms of the retail management agreement, if the agreement is terminated in certain instances, including our election not to repair damage or destruction at the property, a condemnation or our failure to make required working capital infusions, we would be obligated to pay Outrigger a termination fee equal to the sum of the management fees paid for the two calendar months immediately preceding the termination date.
 The retail management agreement may not be terminated by us or by Outrigger without cause.
-Under our management agreement with Outrigger relating to the hotel portion of Waikiki Beach Walk (the "hotel management agreement"), we pay Outrigger a monthly management agreement with Outrigger relating to the hotel portion of Waikiki Beach Walk (the "hotel management agreement"), we pay Outrigger a monthly management agreement with Outrigger relating to the hotel portion of Waikiki Beach Walk (the "hotel management agreement"), we pay Outrigger a monthly management agreement with Outrigger relating to the hotel portion of Waikiki Beach Walk (the "hotel management agreement"), we pay Outrigger a monthly management agreement is terminated in certain instances, including upon a transfer by us of the hotel's gross revenues; provided that the aggregate management agreement, if the agreement is terminated in certain instances, including upon a transfer by us of the hotel or upon a default by us under the hotel management agreement, we would be required to pay a cancellation fee calculated by multiplying (1) the management fees for the previous 12
+Under our management agreement with Outrigger relating to the hotel portion of Waikiki Beach Walk (the "hotel management agreement"), we pay Outrigger a monthly management fee of 6.0% of the hotel's gross operating profit, as well as 3.0% of the hotel's gross revenues; provided that the aggregate management fee payable to Outrigger for any year shall not exceed 3.5% of the hotel's gross revenues for such fiscal year.
+Pursuant to the terms of the hotel management agreement, if the agreement is terminated in exceed 3.5% of the hotel's gross revenues for such fiscal year.
+Pursuant to the terms of the hotel management agreement, if the agreement is terminated in certain instances, including upon a transfer by us of the hotel or upon a default by us under the hotel management agreement, we would be required to pay a cancellation fee calculated by multiplying (1) the management fees for the previous 12 months by (2) (a) eight, if the agreement is terminated in the first 11 years of its term, or (b) four, three, two or one, if the agreement is terminat